-After tasting a little success, most companies raise money from venture firms and then go public a few years later.
-On the other hand, there are many businesses that have been around for decades, but have chosen to remain privately-owned.
+After tasting a little success, most of the richest companies in the US raise money from venture firms and then go public a few years later.
+On the other hand, many businesses have been around for decades or even over a century, but have chosen to remain privately-owned.

-Ranked: The largest private companies in America
+Ranked: The Largest Privately Owned Companies in America

 10- C&S Wholesale Grocers, Inc.

 With $27 billion in revenue and 16,200 employees, C&S Wholesale Grocers is the largest wholesale grocery distributor in the United States.
 It was founded in 1918 as a supplier to independent grocery stores.
-The Keene, New Hampshire-based company has set up distribution centers across the country.
+The Keene, the New Hampshire-based company, has set up distribution centers across the country.
 It supplies more than 140,000 products to more than 14,000 supermarkets, chain stores, and institutions across the country.
 Richard Cohen, its sole owner, has a net worth of $11 billion.

 9- Reyes Holdings

-Rosemont, Illinois-based Reyes Holdings had an estimated revenue of $27.8 billion in the latest fiscal year.
+Rosemont, Illinois-based Reyes Holdings had estimated revenue of $27.8 billion in the latest fiscal year.
 It’s a leading food and beverage wholesaler.
 Reyes Holdings delivers nearly a billion cases of food and beverage products to retailers around the world.
 It also has a division that supplies food and other items to McDonald’s.
 The company has more than 31,000 employees.

 8- Publix Super Markets